 - Global growth remains strong by historic levels, if slowing relative to 2021.
-This should continue to support equity markets. - The arrival of new COVID variants and subsequent lockdowns - remains a risk.
+This should continue to support equity markets. - After a strong 2021, equity markets are likely to prove more volatile in 2022 as investors consider the impact of accelerated central bank tightening schedules. - The arrival of new COVID variants and subsequent lockdowns - remains a risk.
 However, governments are now well-versed in containment and the trend seems to be towards less lethal, albeit more infectious, variations which should require a lighter touch. - Inflation will be with us for some months yet but is expected to ease towards the end of the year.
 Longer-term, it should return to within central bank target range of around 2%. - Central banks are likely to continue to raise interest rates gradually and tighten the money supply by reducing bond repurchase programmes.
 This could have an impact on equity markets, although liquidity remains high by historical standards. - The slowing Chinese economy the second largest in the world after the US - could act as a drag on global growth.